Find an International Volunteering Opportunity

 Not operating as a charity or government-funded organisation allows us more freedom to find the most optimal ways to contribute to international sustainable development goals in the shortest possible time frame.
 We’re more than happy to discuss our organisational structure at any time.
 Simply contact us for a chat.

 SEE OUR VOLUNTEERS IN ACTION

 Download our program brochures

 CHOOSE A PROGRAM FOCUS

-Biodiversity is vital in the maintenance of a healthy ecosystem.
-These projects focus on the preservation of endangered plant and animal species and provide education to local communities so they can implement long term, impactful approaches to conservation.
-We offer academic credit to students who complete our programs!
+Biodiversity is vital to a healthy ecosystem.
+These programs focus on the preservation of endangered plant and animal species and provide education to local communities so they can implement long term, impactful approaches to conservation.

 Volunteer with Children

 Marine ecosystems are very important for the overall health of both marine and terrestrial environments.
-Ocean waters serve as a critical source of food and valuable minerals to communities around the world.
-These projects focus on restoring damaged marine ecosystems and protecting endangered marine species through responsible conservation efforts.
+These programs focus on restoring damaged marine ecosystems and protecting endangered marine species through conservation.

 Work with wild animals such as elephants and turtles while volunteering and make a direct impact on the conservation of these endangered species, as well as providing options of alternative livelihoods to the local community.

 Volunteer to teach abroad and support local teachers in offering English lessons to children and community members.
 Work to develop their conversational English and enable them to improve their employment and academic opportunities.